INTERNATIONAL OFFICE

 Any non-Indonesian citizen who has completed senior high school (for Undergraduate/S1) or a relevant degree (for Master/S2 and Doctoral/S3) is eligible to apply.
 Applicants must demonstrate academic competence and a commitment to respecting the university’s Islamic and cultural values.

-What are the main requirements regarding citizenship and documentation?
+What are the main requirements regarding citizenship and docs?

 Applicants must be foreign nationals (WNA) with single citizenship (not holding Indonesian citizenship).
 They must possess a valid passport and are required to obtain an Indonesian Study Visa (VITAS) and KITAS for their stay.